 - Introduction to City Tour

-The three main objectives of the festival are to develop and conserve culture, to promote the area, and to encourage all Phuket residents to contribute to the promotion of the Phuket Old Town, but for locals the main objective is to have pure unadulterated fun for people of all ages.
+The 3 main objectives of the festival are to develop and conserve culture, to promote the area, and to encourage all Phuket residents to contribute to the promotion of the Phuket Old Town.
+Even so, for the locals, the main objective is to have pure unadulterated fun for people of all ages.

-The festival seems to bring the extravert side of Phuket residents out with parades, live music weird and wonderful costumes, sales promotions and a unique balance between old, traditional values and the more brash side of modern celebrations.
+The festival presents parades, live music weird and wonderful costumes, sales promotions and a unique balance between old, traditional values and the more brash side of modern celebrations.

-This year, the four main streets of the Old Town had themes: Thalang Road was about ‘stories of the past’; Krabi Road focused on ‘stories of the present’; Phang Nga Rd was about ‘stories of the future’, and Dibuk Road had clothes and food for sale made by the Thai Peranakan Association.
-Activities usually start at around 15:00 and run until midnight during the festival.
+In previous years, the 4 main streets of the Old Town had their own themes.
+Thalang Road was about ‘stories of the past’; Krabi Road focused on ‘stories of the present’; Phang Nga Rd was about ‘stories of the future’, and Dibuk Road had clothes and food for sale made by the Thai Peranakan Association.
+Activities usually start at around 3pm and run until midnight during the festival.

-If you wish to join in and drive a car, it should be noted that traffic in town is usually chaotic and it really is best to park on the outskirts and walk into the centre.
+If you wish to join in and drive a car, note that traffic in town is usually chaotic and it really is best to park on the outskirts then walk into the centre.